 Additional elective learning experiences may be available upon request.

-The PGY-1 pharmacy resident at Mayo Clinic Health System — La Crosse serves as a core member of multiple committees, which include: clinical practice, medication safety, pharmacy and therapeutics, and residency advisory.
+The PGY-1 pharmacy resident at Mayo Clinic Health System in La Crosse, Wisconsin serves as a core member of multiple committees, which include: clinical practice, medication safety, and pharmacy and therapeutics.
 In addition, you participate in other operational and leadership committee activities throughout the residency year.

 Pharmacy residents at Mayo Clinic make valuable contributions to evidence-based literature through completion of a required research project.
 Concurrent with development of your research project under the direction of subject matter experts and a mentor, you are enrolled in Mayo Clinic's pharmacy research curriculum to develop foundational research skills.